aws-samples/foundation-model-benchmarking-tool/README.md

 ## v1.0.50
 1. `Llama3-8b` on Amazon EC2 `inf2.48xlarge` config file.
 1. Update to new version of DJL LMI (0.28.0).

-### v1.0.49
-1. Streaming support for Amazon SageMaker and Amazon Bedrock.
-1. Per-token latency metrics such as time to first token (TTFT) and mean time per-output token (TPOT).
-1. Misc. bug fixes.

 [Release history](./release_history.md)